genderev/database-primer/README.md

 - the data contained in the database
 - the relationships between data elements
 - the database constraints for given data elements

+## DBMS types

+- __centralized:__ database and DBMS software stored at one site
+- __distributed:__ database and DBMS software distributed through multiple sites
+- __heterogenous distributed:__ different sites use different DBMS software, but they exchange info using additional software
+- __multiuser:__ supports multiple users concurrently
+- __single-user:__ does not support multiple users conccurently
+- __object-oriented:__ DBMS represents info in the form of objects

+## Relational databases

+These are the most common databases, like Oracle and SQL.
+They describe the world as “a collection of inter-related relations (or tables).”

+- __table__: also known as relation or file; a database is composed of multiple tables and tables hold data
+- __attribute__: another word to describe table columns; basic components of data into which your content can be broken down
+- __degree__: number of columns in a table
+- __atomic value__: A piece of data in a database table that cannot be broken down any further
+- __domain__: original sets of atomic values used to model data; set of acceptable values a column can contain
+- __structured query language (SQL)__:
+- __tuple__: another way of saying _row_ or _record_
+- __row:__ literally a row in the table; you could also say _record_

+There's a lot of synonyms.
+Relation = table = file.
+Row = tuple = record.
+Column = attribute = field.

 ### Credit